bitcraze/aideck-gap8-examples/examples/other/nanocockpit/README.md

 ## Expected results

-You can expect a framerate of ~30fps without, and ~60fps with disabling bidirectional CPX.
+You can expect a framerate of ~30fps without, and ~60fps with disabling bidirectional CPX (change the CPX_SPI_BIDIRECTIONAL define in config.h for GAP8 and TODO (NINA changes?).